Noise and recoil. Isn't rifle shooting supposed to be a pleasurable activity?

 Suitable deer cartridges

 We want a deer rifle for shooting fox, rather than the other way around.
-In which case, there are better deer cartridges than the .243.
+In which case, there are better deer cartridges than shooting the .243 calibre.

 An anoraky, rifle crank might go for a .250- 3000 or .257 Roberts, but sticking to more conventional cartridges with easily available ammunition, my own choice would always be the 6.5×55, sometimes known as the Swedish Mauser.